Russian-Doom/russian-doom/COMPILING.md

 ```
 For the portable version, you probably want to use `--prefix <install directory>` key to set install directory.
 Note that config files and savegames will be stored in that directory.

-If you are using Autotools, you have to install International Doom manually.
-Copy built executables from `src/`
-to `/usr/local/bin/` directory.
-Copy content of `src/base/` folder to `/usr/local/share/inter-doom/` directory.

 ### Building a DOS version of International Doom